 -

-find_cutpoint_number(): Determines the statistically optimal number of cut-points using information criteria (AIC, AICc, or BIC). -
+find_cutpoint_number(): – selects the statistically optimal number of cut-points using information criteria -

-validate_cutpoint(): Assesses the stability of the identified cut-points via bootstrap resampling, providing 95% confidence intervals. ## Resources
+validate_cutpoint(): assesses stability via bootstrapping with 95% confidence intervals ## Resources

 Citation